 7. To have happy school days, focus on positives.

 No matter how bad a situation is, find the positive side of it.
 Do not focus on bad things.
 Just enjoy every moment.
 Laugh with your friends.
 Don’t be sad.
 Smile!

 8. To have happy school days, have a growth mindset.

 Success in school does not really depend on intelligence.
 It’s a mindset that matters most.
 It is how you perceive yourself – your true potential.
 If you think that you will excel in your class, you are right.
 Otherwise, the opposite is true.
 Carol Dweck, the author of The Mindset found out that a student mindset is essential to academic success.
-Students who have growth mindset (students who believe they can learn and improve) are likely to succeed in school.
-In contrast, students with fixed mindset (students who believe that their ability is stable and therefore stay average) are more likely to be left behind.
+Students who have a growth mindset (students who believe they can learn and improve) are likely to succeed in school.
+In contrast, students with a fixed mindset (students who believe that their ability is stable and therefore stay average) are more likely to be left behind.

 So if you want to be happy, believe in your own capability.
 Have a growth mindset.
 Help others.
 Doing good to others can make you feel good.
 And most importantly, always respect everyone.